photon-sdk/photon-lib/README.md

 ### Key Restore

 Now let's restore the user's wallet on their new device.
 This will download their encrypted mnemonic from iCloud and decrypt it using the encryption key from the key server.
-The random `Key ID` (stored on the user's iCloud) and the `PIN` that was set during wallet backup will be used to authenticate with the key server. **N.B. encryption key download is locked for 7 days after 10 failed authentication attempts.**
+The random `Key ID` (stored on the user's iCloud) and the `PIN` that was set during wallet backup will be used to authenticate with the key server. **N.B. encryption key download is locked for 7 days after 10 failed authentication attempts to mitigate brute forcing of the PIN.**

 ```js
 import { HDSegwitBech32Wallet, KeyBackup, WalletStore } from '@photon-sdk/photon-lib';